 Causes of Heart Diseases

-Heart disease occurs due to the damage to all or part of the heart.
+Heart disease occurs due to damage to all or part of the heart.
 A problem may appear in the blood vessels leading to the heart.
 Your heart may get a low supply of oxygen and nutrients, causing heart diseases.
 In some cases, it may be genetic and exist in the family.
 Other major reasons for heart diseases may include:

 - High blood pressure.